cisco/ChezScheme/IMPLEMENTATION.md

 registers directly, and those uses are taken into account by the register allocator.

-Overall, the allocator see several kinds of "variables":
+Overall, the allocator sees several kinds of "variables":

  * real registers;